-7. A program should be established for the inspection and cleaning of lint in the burner area, exhaust ductwork, and area around the back of the dryer.
+7. A program should be established for the inspection and cleaning of lint in the heating unit area, exhaust ductwork, and inside the dryer.
 The frequency of inspection and cleaning can best be determined from experience at each location.

 WARNING: The collection of lint in the burner area and exhaust ductwork can create a potential fire hazard.